RyanParsley/skillful-notes/slides.md

 # Markdown TLDR

-- Most parsers don't mess up what gruber defined
+- Parsers don't mess up what Gruber specified
 - If you're picking a tool, confirm they support CommonMark
-- you can extend CommonMark, through plugins based on the parser you select
+- You can extend CommonMark, through plugins based on the parser you select
-- Compatibility is largely solved by 2024
+- Compatibility is not _really_ and issue by 2024

 <!--